ranguli/marvis/help/installation.rst

    mkdir YOURDIR
    cd YOURDIR && git clone https://github.com/qgis/qgis.it
-   cd QGIS && mkdir build
+   cd QGIS
-   cd build && ccmake .. # Hit the [c] key and the [g] at the menu to generate the defaults. make -jX #Where X is your CPU core count ./output/bin/qgis
+   git fetch origin && git checkout release-3_2 mkdir build && cd build ccmake .. # Hit the [c] key and the [g] at the menu to generate the defaults. make -jX #Where X is your CPU core count
+   # It will be easier to run "make install" too.
+   ./output/bin/qgis
 Build Marvis
 --------------